mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Friday, 12 December 2025

-- The average temperature today is 8.94˚C,
+- The average temperature today is 9.05˚C,
-- With highs of 10.55˚C and lows of 8.16˚C,
+- With highs of 9.97˚C and lows of 8.72˚C,
-- It may feel like 7.76˚C with overcast clouds
+- It may feel like 7.32˚C with scattered clouds
-- The wind speed is 2.24m/s and visibility is 3000m
+- The wind speed is 3.09m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 94%
+- The pressure is 1015hPa and humidity is 93%
 - The sun will rise at 08:07 and set at 15:57

 <!-- weather_marker ends -->